-Make it a point to at least once in a day, eat healthily.
+Make it a point to at least once a day, eat healthily.
 There are a variety of healthy foods to choose from such as apples, lettuce, spinach, carrots, kale, cucumbers, beetroots.
 Toss in some extra virgin olive oil for an added flavor and taste.
 Always eat fruits after every meal and avoid unnecessary binging.
-Wholesome meals make you healthy and fulfilled as well as keep few inches off your body.
+Wholesome meals make you healthy and fulfilled as well as keep a few inches off your body.

 6. Love yourself unconditionally!

 Make yourself a priority when it comes to you.
 Do what’s good for you, eat what’s good for you and keep your heart open to new life experiences.
 Step out from your comfort zone and pursue what you love.
 Be confident with the choices you make.
-This is more satisfying that you can imagine and help you maintain a positive body image.
+This is more satisfying than you can imagine and help you maintain a positive body image.

 7. Stop comparing yourself to others